-Desmosomes, or maculaa adherens, are junctional structures which belong to the cell adhesion and more specifically to the cell-to-cell junction structures.
+Desmosomes, or macula adherens, are junctional structures which belong to the cell adhesion and more specifically to the cell-to-cell junction structures.
 These highly specialized structures are formed by the desmosome proteins, a group of non-classical cadherins including desmogleins and desmocollins which are linked to intermediate filaments.
-The desmosomes are composed of desmosome-intermediate filament complex (DIFC) which are randomly arranged on the lateral side of the plasma membrane.
+The desmosomes are composed of the desmosome-intermediate filament complex (DIFC) which is randomly arranged on the lateral side of the plasma membrane.

 The desmosome-intermediate filament complex (DIFC)

 - network of non-classical cadherins, linker proteins and intermediate filaments

 - divided in three regions

 - the extracellular core region, containing desmoglein and desmocollin

 - the outer dense plaque containing intracellular end of desmoglein and desmocollin as well as N-terminal sides of desmoplakin, plakoglobin and plakophillin

 - the inner dense plaque containing C-terminal ends of desmoplakin and their attachment to intermediate filaments